AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/unified-shell-overview.md

 **Adobe Settings**

 Click your profile icon to change your language or other Adobe-wide preferences.
-You can also make Bizible-speific changes by clicking **My Settings**.
+You can also make Marketo Measure-speific changes by clicking **My Settings**.

    ![](assets/unified-shell-overview-10.png)